Nanofus/novel.js/README.md

 ## Upcoming features

+These features are planned or currently in development.
 - Alternative visual novel system with animations
 - A settings menu for the player
 - Item descriptions